arelisuleima/arelisuleima/README.md

 I studied Applied Mathematics and Computing 💻 🧑‍🎓(More computing than mathematics lol)

-I currently know how to program in Swift (my first love ❤️), Python, Javascript, SQL, SQR, and recently PeopleCode.
+I currently know how to program in Swift, Python, Javascript, PL/SQL, SQR, PeopleCode  and recently Java.

  ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡ ♡